pomerium/pomerium/docs/guide/readme.md

 * Grab Pomerium's included example [`docker-compose.yml`](https://raw.githubusercontent.com/pomerium/pomerium/master/docker-compose.yml) directly or by cloning the repository.
 * Update `docker-compose.yml` to match your [identity provider] settings.
 * Copy your subdomain's wild-card TLS certificate next to the compose file.
 If you don't have one handy, the included [script] generates one from [LetsEncrypt].
-* Run docker compose by runnig the command `$ docker-compose up`.
+* Run docker-compose by runnig the command `$ docker-compose up`.
-* Included with Pomerium is two test apps [helloworld] and [httpbin].
-Pomerium is configured to delegate access to both.
-* Navigate to `hello.corp.example.com` or `httpbin.corp.example.com`.
+* Pomerium is configured to delegate access to two test apps [helloworld] and [httpbin].
+Navigate to `hello.corp.example.com` or `httpbin.corp.example.com`.
 You should see something like the following in your browser and in your terminal.

 ![Getting started](./get-started.gif)